Heating Curves — Fundamentals and Application

 Application in cold district heating networks

-In cold district heating networks, the network heating curve in the classical sense no longer applies, since the network is operated at a low, almost constant temperature level.
-The heating curve is fully shifted to the building-side heat pump, which raises the temperature level individually.
-This has the advantage that each building generates its optimum supply temperature independently of the others — without compromises due to differing consumer requirements.
+In cold district heating networks, the classical network heating curve no longer applies, since the network runs at a low, almost constant temperature level.
+The heating curve moves entirely to the building-side heat pump, which raises the temperature level for each building individually.
+Every building then generates its own optimum supply temperature, without the compromises that differing consumer requirements would otherwise force.

 Optimising the heating curve

-A heating curve that is too flat causes the rooms to be insufficiently heated at low outdoor temperatures.
-The optimum setting requires a careful tuning to the building, the heat emission surfaces and the user behaviour.
-In practice, fine-tuning is often carried out during the first year of operation through monitoring and readjustment.
+A curve set too steep produces unnecessarily high supply temperatures, and with them higher network losses, a lower heat pump COP and higher energy consumption.
+A curve set too flat leaves the rooms under-heated at low outdoor temperatures.
+Finding the optimum means tuning the curve to the building, the heat emission surfaces and the actual user behaviour.
+In practice, this fine-tuning happens during the first year of operation through monitoring and readjustment.

 Recommended approach: